 Where in the World?

 - If you are fit an active, the hike is relatively easy.
 The first part of the climb takes you through a lovely forested area.
 About half-way to the summit, you will encounter a scree field, which some might find disconcerting.
 The last segment of the hike involves ascending the exposed section of the mountain.
 There are fixed metal cables (Klettersteige / via Ferrata) to which you can hold on.
 Those with a fear of heights might find this leg of the hike challenging.
 At the time of our climb, one or two small sections of the cables had become dislodged from the rock, making it possible to get startled or off-balance.

 - Several different routes access the Kofel’s summit.
-We started at the Döttenbühl parking lot, near the Oberammergau Cemetery, crossing the Kälberplatte meadow.
-This more direct route generally takes approximately 1.5 hours, but it took us a bit longer since we stopped to take breaks and photographs and mingle with other hikers.
-To return to Oberammergau, we hiked via a different path, the Königssteig (King’s Trail).
-The return journey was considerably longer – approximately 2.5 – 3 hours.
+We started at the Döttenbühl parking lot, near the Oberammergau Cemetery and crossed the Kälberplatte meadow.
+This more direct route generally takes approximately 1.5 hours, but it took us somewhat longer since we stopped to take breaks and photographs and to mingle with other hikers.
+To return to Oberammergau, we hiked via a different path known as the Königssteig (King’s Trail).
+The return journey was considerably longer — approximately 2.5 to 3 hours.

 - Be sure to pack adequate water and snacks in your backpack, as there’s no drinking fountains or vendors along the route.
-On the way back to Oberammergau, we stopped at the Kolbenalm, a family-owned restaurant/inn for cold, bubbly water since we’d exhausted our supply.
+On the way back down to Oberammergau, we stopped at the Kolbenalm, a family-owned restaurant/inn for cold, bubbly water.
+Even though Shawn and I had packed a few liters of water, we’d exhausted our supply by the time it came time to descend.

-- More Kofel Hiking Resources: Summit Post & Hike & Bike.
+- For more more Kofel hiking resources see: Summit Post & Hike & Bike.

-- Also view this stunning panorama shot, which shows the Kofel and neighboring peaks at sunrise.
+- Also, take a peek at this stunning panorama shot, which shows the Kofel and neighboring peaks at sunrise.

 - Need more trip ideas?
 This page indexes all my posts from Germany.